-At January 29, 2011, the Company had net operating loss carryforwards (NOLs) for federal income tax purposes of approximately \$953, which expires between 2011 and 2014.
+At January 28, 2012, the Company had net operating loss carryforwards (NOLs) for federal income tax purposes of approximately \$513, which expire between 2012 and 2014.
 Based on Internal Revenue Code Section 382 relating to changes in ownership of the Company, utilization of the federal NOLs is subject to an annual limitation of \$440 for federal NOLs created prior to April 1, 1997.

 The Company accounts for uncertainty in income taxes in accordance with the ASC rules for income taxes.
-The reserve for uncertain tax positions was \$930 and \$5,359 at January 29, 2011 and January 30, 2010, respectively.
+The reserve for uncertain tax positions was \$930 at January 29, 2011.
+There was no reserve for uncertain tax positions at January 28, 2012.
 The balance is the Company's best estimate of the potential liability for uncertain tax positions.
-The decrease in the liability for income taxes associated with uncertain tax positions relates to audit settlements finalized during fiscal 2010.
+The decrease in the liability for income taxes associated with uncertain tax positions relates to a change in prior period position during fiscal 2011.
 A reconciliation of the Company's unrecognized tax benefits, excluding interest and penalties, is as follows:

-Balance at January 30, 2010 \$ 5,110

-Decreases attributable to audit settlements during the current period (4,248)

-Balance at January 29, 2011 \$ 862
+January 28, 2012 January 29, 2011 Balance at beginning of the period \$ 862 \$ 5,110 Decrease in a change to a prior period position (862) Decrease attributable to audit settlements during the current period (4,248) Balance at the end of the period \$ \$ 862

-The Company anticipates that the amount of unrecognized tax benefits may change in the next twelve months.
+The Company acknowledges that the amount of unrecognized tax benefits may change in the next twelve months.
 However, it does not expect the change to have a significant impact on its financial statements.
-Income tax-related interest and penalties were insignificant for fiscal 2010, 2009 and 2008.
+Income tax-related interest and penalties were insignificant for fiscal 2011, 2010 and 2009.